nasairtf/code-review-webdev2024/classes/validators/common/README.md

 ## DEVELOPMENT NOTE

-If you add a new method to any *Utility class*, you MUST also add a corresponding wrapper method to the appropriate *ValidationCoreXXXTrait* file.
+If you add a new method to any *Utility class*, you MUST also add a corresponding wrapper method to the appropriate ValidationCore *XXXTrait* file.

 This ensures that the `ValidationCore` class stays up-to-date and provides a stable, consistent interface for all validation operations across the system.